Entire home

 Long Melford

 Located in Sudbury, this cottage is in a rural area.
 Holy Trinity Church and Melford Hall are local landmarks, and the area's natural beauty can be seen at Great Cornard Country Park and Dedham Vale.
 Assington Barn and Lavenham Falconry are also worth visiting.
-Be sure to check out the area's animals with activities such as game walks and birdwatching.
+Make sure you get close to the area's animals with activities such as game walks and birdwatching.

 Map